logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/hp-quality-center/features/creating-matching-custom-fields-in-testarchitect-and-quality-center/_index.md

 ---
 title: "Creating matching custom fields"
-linktitle: "Creating matching custom fields"
+linktitle: "Creating matching custom fields in TestArchitect and Quality Center"
 description: "User-defined fields in TestArchitect are automatically mapped to their counterparts in Quality Center, when such counterparts exist."
 weight: 6
 aliases: